 Ability to work independently and as part of team under minimal supervision.

-Oversee the intake and assessment of teens and young adults applying for program participation, determine potential challenges to individual success, and work with internal resources and provider network to meet challenges.
+Determine potential challenges to individual success, and work with internal resources and community networks to meet challenges.

 Ensure data and paperwork is regularly updated and Y.O.U. is compliant with any required input of data in public/government management information systems.

-Ensure supportive counseling, advocacy, and connection to resources is provided to Y.O.U. program participants.
+Ensure supportive counseling, advocacy, and connection to viable resources is provided to clients.